RossLab/Reproductive_Morph_Specialisation/01_Gene_Expression_Divergence/00_Data.md

 ## Transcriptome data ##

-Data was collected for chapter X of Baird (2024).
+Data was collected for [Baird, 2025](https://www.nature.com/articles/s41467-025-60114-8).
 It was collected from the same Holo2 line from which the reference genome was generated.

 | Sample ID  | Sex | Tissue | Sample size |
 | --- | --- | --- | --- |